ncmoliver/ai-case-study/README.md

 ShotTracker uses 3 components:

 - [ ] ShotTracker Enabled Basketball
+*Allows for tracking the location of the basketball and every player on the court.*
 - [ ] Player Sensors
+*It is small square shaped wearable that is attached to the players shoe.*
 - [ ] Anchors (located in the rafters)

-**The ShotTracker Enabled Basketball***: Allows for tracking the location of the basketball and every player on the court.*

-**Player Sensors***: It is small square shaped wearable that is attached to the players shoe.*

-**Anchors***: The anchors are trained appropiately to track the players, the basketball, and to differentiate between the different areas on the basketball court.*
+*The anchors are trained appropiately to track the players, the basketball, and to differentiate between the different areas on the basketball court.*

 ## Landscape